Use of Sleeping Pills During Pregnancy – Is It Safe?

 Home Remedies for Better Sleep

-- Sleep in a Spacious Bedroom: Make sure the bedroom you sleep in is spacious and airy.
+- Sleep in a Spacious Bedroom: Make sure your bedroom is spacious and airy.
 Do not turn on the air conditioners for a longer duration.
-Instead, use electric fans to make the room airier because foetuses develop faster in the fresh air.
+Instead, use electric fans to make the room airier, as foetuses develop faster in fresh air.

 - Wear Comfortable Nightwear: Pregnant women should wear loose and comfortable nightwear primarily made out of cotton so that it absorbs sweat and is airy.
 Tight or congested clothes at night can disturb you in your sleep and thus disturb your sleep pattern, leading to insomnia.

-- Take Bath Before Sleeping: It is generally suggested to take a bath in 35-to-38°C water or soak your legs in warm water before going to sleep as it helps in lowering stress, relaxing the muscles, and also has a nice psychological effect before sleep.
+- Take a Bath Before Sleeping: It is generally suggested that you take a bath in 35-to-38°C water or soak your legs in warm water before sleeping.
+This helps lower stress, relax the muscles, and have a nice psychological effect before sleep.

-- Avoid Drinking Alcohol: Drinking alcohol makes the nervous stimulated and keeps it in an excited state which is not good for a sound sleep.
-Moreover, like any other fluids, if you consume alcohol in large quantities, then it will fill your bladder and you will have to get up for nocturia which is not so good for your sleep.
-Alcohol is not recommended during pregnancy and hence should be avoided completely.
+- Avoid Drinking Alcohol: Drinking alcohol stimulates the nervous system and keeps it in an excited state, which is not good for sound sleep.
+Moreover, like any other fluids, if you consume alcohol in large quantities, then it will fill your bladder, and you will have to get up for nocturia, which is not so good for your sleep.
+Alcohol is not recommended during pregnancy and, hence, should be avoided completely (3).

 - Avoid High-Intensity Workouts Before Sleep: High-intensity exercise should be avoided during pregnancy as it draws out energy from the body, but it should be avoided mostly before sleep.
-Just a relaxing stroll is enough for the need to exercise before sleep.
+Just a relaxing stroll is enough for the need to exercise before bedtime (4).

-- Drink Milk Before You Go to Bed: Drink a glass of warm milk 30 minutes before going to bed.
-The nutrients in milk are good for a pregnant lady as well as the foetus.
+- Drink Milk Before You Go to Bed: Drink a glass of warm milk 30 minutes before bed.
+Milk’s nutrients are good for pregnant women and their foetuses (5).

-- Massage Gently: Moderately massaging a pregnant woman relieves the stress of muscles and helps her to relax.
-Moreover, it is also found that it also relieves mental stress too, encouraging sleep.
+- Massage Gently: Moderately massaging a pregnant woman relieves muscle stress and helps her relax.
+Moreover, it has also been found to relieve mental stress and encourage sleep (7).

-- Think Positive: While sleeping, try to think about positive things as it will help you stay calm and positive during pregnancy and help you relax.
-It will relax your nerves and promote sleep faster in pregnant mothers.
+- Think Positive: While sleeping, try to think about positive things.
+This will help you stay calm and positive during pregnancy and help you relax.
+It will also relax your nerves and promote faster sleep in pregnant mothers.

-- Try Different Sleeping Positions: Some doctors say that sleeping one-sided helps in reducing pressure on the fetus as well as the mother, but it is prerogative of the concerned woman to choose her most comfortable position to get better sleep.
+- Try Different Sleeping Positions: Some doctors say that sleeping one-sided helps reduce pressure on the fetus and the mother, but it is the prerogative of the concerned woman to choose her most comfortable position to get better sleep.

 Drugs Prescribed By Doctors